Jennifer Lopez and Alex Rodriguez Officially Split

-Jennifer Lopez and Alex Rodriguez Officially Split, Release Joint Statement: 'We Wish the Best for Each Other'
+Jennifer Lopez and Alex Rodriguez Officially Announce Split in New Joint Statement

 Jennifer Lopez and Alex Rodriguez have broken up.
 After a two-year engagement and four years of dating, the pair officially called it quits, they revealed in a joint statement to ET.